gm2552/wfd-topology-scenarios/scenarios/multi-region-active-passive/README.md

 - Select the radio button next the secondary cluster, then click `Promote to primary`
 - Click `Promote` to confirm.

 After few minutes or less, the secondary cluster will become the primary cluster.
-You can validate this by reloading the list of `Regional Redis Clusters` for your selectect data store and ensuring that the previous secondary cluster now has a role of `Primary`.
+You can validate this by reloading the list of `Regional Redis Clusters` for your selected data store and ensuring that the previous secondary cluster now has a role of `Primary`.

-### Restart Services

-The fail over requires the standby services to be restarted.
-Restart the following Where For Dinner workload by killing their pods.

-- `where-for-dinner-search`
-- `where-for-dinner-search-proc`
-- `where-for-dinner-availability`

 ### Switchover GSLB